-A person who severely violated the rules of international humanitarian law applicable in international armed conflicts, specifically:
+A person who has seriously violated the rules of international humanitarian law applicable in international armed conflicts, in particular:

-- 1) compelled a person protected under international humanitarian law to serve in the armed forces of a hostile power; - 2) compelled the national of the hostile party to take part in the operations of war directed against their own country, even if they were in the belligerent's service before the commencement of the war: - 3) committed deportation or direct or indirect transfer of persons; - 4) deprived a person protected under international humanitarian law of the rights of fair and regular trial; - 5) declared abolished, suspended, or inadmissible in a court of law the rights and actions of the nationals of the hostile party. - 6) improperly used the parliamentarian's flag, flag or military insignia or uniform of the enemy or the United Nations or the distinctive emblems established by the Geneva Conventions, which caused serious harm to human health, or - 7) unreasonably delayed the repatriation of persons indicated in subparagraph (a) of paragraph 13 of Article 11.4.1 of this Code, committed a crime of the gravity degree 7.
+1) compelled a person protected by international humanitarian law to serve in the armed forces of the enemy state,

+2) compelled a national of the hostile party to take part in operations of war directed against his or her own country, even if he or she was in the belligerent's service before the commencement of the war.

+3) carried out the deportation or direct or indirect transfer of persons,

+4) deprived a person protected by international humanitarian law of the right to a fair and regular trial,

+5) declared abolished, suspended or inadmissible in a court of law the rights and actions of the nationals of the hostile party,

+6) made improper use of a flag of truce, of the flag or of the military insignia or uniform of the enemy or of the United Nations, or of the distinctive emblems established by the Geneva Conventions, resulting in serious harm to a person's health, or

+7) unreasonably delayed the repatriation of persons referred to in subparagraph (a) of paragraph 13 of Article 11.4.1 of this Code, -

 Article 11.4.4.
-Serious violation of international humanitarian law in connection with an armed conflict not of an international character
+Serious violation of international humanitarian law in connection with an armed conflict of a non-international character

-A person who severely violated the rules of international humanitarian law applicable in non-international armed conflicts, passed a sentence and the carried out an execution without previous judgment pronounced by a regularly constituted court, affording all judicial guarantees which are recognized as indispensable in accordance with international law,-
+A person who has seriously violated the rules of international humanitarian law applicable in noninternational armed conflicts passed a sentence or carried out its execution without previous judgment pronounced by a regularly constituted court, affording all judicial guarantees which are recognized as indispensable under international law, -

 Article 11.4.5.
-Serious violation of international humanitarian law in connection with an international armed conflict or armed conflict not of an international character
+Serious violation of international humanitarian law in connection with an international armed conflict or an armed conflict of a non-international character

-A person who severely violated the rules of international humanitarian law applicable in both international armed conflicts and non-international armed conflicts, in particular:
+A person who has seriously violated the rules of international humanitarian law applicable both in international armed conflicts and in armed conflicts of a non-international character, in particular: